 Kathleen Floyd, family nurse practitioner, has been providing primary care for more nearly three decades, and has extensive experience in rural health and community nursing.
 She earned both her M.S. in nursing and her M.S. in family practice nursing from Pace University.
 She provides disease management, routine physicals, and acute care in our Great Barrington Health Center, and she follows her passion of serving residents in more isolated and rural communities as the lead provider of medical services on our mobile medical unit, known as “CHP on Wheels”.

 Lisa Fraine worked most recently at St. Peter’s Hospital in Albany and at Saratoga Midwifery and Women’s Primary Care at Saratoga (N.Y.)
 Hospital.
-She earned her B.S.N. in nursing from Misericordia University.
+She earned her B.S.N. in nursing from College Misericordia.
 She received a certificate in nurse-midwifery from the University of Medicine and Dentistry of New Jersey and went on to earn her Master’s degree in Midwifery from the Philadelphia College of Textile and Science.
-In addition, she has advanced degrees in transpersonal psychology and metaphysical healing, and she is also ordained as a non-denominational minister.
-She has been a practicing midwife since 1991.
+In addition, she has advanced degrees in Transpersonal Psychology and Complementary Medical Therapies, and she is also ordained as a non-denominational minister.
+She has been a practicing midwife in hospital, home birth and birth center settings since 1991.

 Ms. Gebo-Wilber received her B.S. in physical therapy from the University of Connecticut and has been providing physical therapy services for more than 15 years.
 She is accepting new patient referrals through CHP health centers in Great Barrington and Lee.
 She provides physical therapy to children and adults with disabilities and works with a diverse group of clients using manual therapy techniques such as massage, exercise therapy, craniosacral manipulation and muscle energy.